-Chancellor Merkel: Germany's shrewd survivor
+Angela Merkel: Germany's shrewd political survivor

-Chancellor Angela Merkel: Germany's shrewd survivor
+She cultivated the image of a prudent and pragmatic leader and was once dubbed the Queen of Germany and even the Empress of Europe.

-She has cultivated the image of a prudent and pragmatic leader and was once dubbed the Queen of Germany and even the Empress of Europe.
+Now, Angela Merkel has announced she will not contest the leadership of her own party, and that this term as chancellor - her fourth - will also be her last.

-But Angela Merkel has seen her crown slip as the backlash sparked by her open-door refugee policy helped fuel the country's far-right and led to her party's worst electoral performance in almost 70 years in 2017.
+What seemed a given - Mrs Merkel as the leader of Europe's largest economy - is now temporary until her term runs out in 2021.

-What seemed a given - Mrs Merkel as the leader of Europe's largest economy - was put into doubt as she went through difficult and extremely long coalition negotiations, the biggest crisis of her career.
+Her crown first began to slip as the backlash sparked by her open-door refugee policy helped fuel the country's far right and led to her party's worst electoral performance in almost 70 years in 2017.

-She eventually appeared to secure a deal, raising her chances of serving a fourth five-year term as chancellor.
+Mrs Merkel has said that she has no plans for future political office - something she has held in one form or another since German reunification, seeing off challenge after challenge until now.

 From pastor's daughter to politician

-Born in Hamburg 17 July 1954, Angela Kasner was only a couple of months old when her father, a Lutheran pastor, was given a parish in a small town in East Germany.
+Born in Hamburg on 17 July 1954, Angela Kasner was only a couple of months old when her father, a Lutheran pastor, was given a parish in a small town in East Germany.

 She grew up in a rural area outside Berlin in the Communist east, and earned a doctorate in physics, later working as a chemist at a scientific academy in East Berlin.
 She married fellow student Ulrich Merkel in 1977 but divorced four years later.